MicrosoftDocs/visualstudio-docs/docs/python/debugging-python-in-visual-studio.md

 <a name="debugging-without-a-project"></a>

 > [!Tip]
 > Python in Visual Studio supports debugging without a project.
-With a stand-alone Python file open, right-click in the editor, select **Start with Debugging**, and Visual Studio launches the script with the global default environment (see [Python environments](managing-python-environments-in-visual-studio.md)) and no arguments.
+With a stand-alone Python file open, select and hold (or right-click )in the editor, select **Start with Debugging**, and Visual Studio launches the script with the global default environment (see [Python environments](managing-python-environments-in-visual-studio.md)) and no arguments.
 But from then on, you have full debugging support.
 >
 > To control the environment and arguments, create a project for the code, which is easily done with the [From existing Python code](managing-python-projects-in-visual-studio.md#create-a-project-from-existing-files) project template.